antonshcherbyna/ml-project/README.md

   If you want to train **VADYM'S ALGO** by yourself you can easily do it by using scripts loacted at `vadyms' algo/`:

+## Future work
+1. We want to add more algorithms in the near future (maybe, during project during our DL course) for comparison
+2. Comparing performance of the propsed methods by manifold visualization or similiarity search are is intuitive and insightful, but it lacks quantative measure.
+Such comparison is the subject of the obgoing research itself: how to estimate quality of the representaion overall?
+Or maybe we want our features to satisfy some specific properties, what's in this case?
+So we want to put more effort into exploring this question.
+But for a start, we we'll simply add comparison by linear classifier trained on top of the unsupervised features performance.
+3. We explored only 2 recent approaches to the problem want to solve, but we see that they have common problems - don't take into account semantic.